New Rays network brings games to every Florida region

 Tampa Bay Rays pitcher Ryan Pepiot delivers to the Cleveland Guardians during the first inning of a baseball game Thursday, Sept.
 4, 2025, in Tampa, Fla.
 (AP Photo/Chris O'Meara)

-The Tampa Bay Rays control one of the largest territorial footprints in Major League Baseball.
-The team reaches nearly all of North Florida, Central Florida, and Southwest Florida.
-Cities such as Jacksonville, Orlando, Ocala, Tallahassee, Sarasota, and Fort Myers sit inside the Rays broadcast zone.
-Fans in these regions cannot stream Rays games on MLB TV.
-They receive local broadcasts through regional stations or over the air partners.
-This structure gives the Rays a rare statewide reach that few clubs enjoy.
+After leaving FanDuel and working with MLB.TV the Tampa Bay Rays control one of the largest territorial footprints in Major League Baseball.
+Their potential reach ranks just behind Chicago in total households.
+The team covers most of North Florida, Central Florida, and Southwest Florida.
+Cities including Jacksonville, Orlando, Ocala, Tallahassee, Sarasota, and Fort Myers fall inside the Rays broadcast zone.
+Fans in these areas cannot stream Rays games on MLB TV.
+They rely on local stations or over the air partners for live coverage.
+This setup gives the Rays a rare statewide presence that few clubs can match.

 Only South Florida sits outside the Rays footprint.
 Miami, Fort Lauderdale, and West Palm Beach belong to the Miami Marlins.
 Every other major Florida market belongs to the Rays.

-The Rays continue to search for a new local television partner.
-Tegna, Scripps and Nexstar stand out as strong options.
-Tegna owns stations in major Florida markets and offers strong sports production resources.
-The group also reaches viewers across Orlando, Jacksonville, and the Gulf Coast.
-Scripps brings a proven sports strategy through its national sports division.
-The company already handles NHL and WNBA rights in several markets.
-Scripps also owns stations that reach Tampa Bay and Central Florida.
-Both groups can support a statewide Rays plan.
+The Rays continue their search for a new local television partner, and two groups — Scripps and Nexstar — stand out as the strongest contenders.
+Both have deep reputations in local broadcasting and reach viewers across Orlando, Jacksonville, and the Gulf Coast.
+Scripps brings a proven sports strategy through its national sports division, already managing NHL and WNBA rights in several markets.
+The company also owns stations that serve Tampa Bay and Central Florida, making it well positioned for a statewide Rays plan.